Proudly Serving the Citizens of Beaufort County, South Carolina

 The types of crimes investigated by the two sections include homicides, sexual assaults, burglaries, financial crimes, internet crimes and other crimes against persons and property.

-For a more in-depth look at the Sheriff’s Office’s Criminal Investigations sections, please click here.
+For a more in-depth look at the Sheriff’s Office’s Criminal Investigations sections, click HERE.

 Patrol operations are separated into two branches defined by the geography of Beaufort County.
 The Broad River Bridge divides Beaufort County into two sectors, each patrolled by the Northern and Southern Enforcement branches respectively.

-The Special Operations Section is staffed by deputy sheriffs who have advanced skill levels in specific fields of law enforcement.
+The Special Operations Section is staffed by Sheriff’s Office deputies, as well as officers of area police departments, who have advanced skill levels in specific fields of law enforcement.

-Deputies staffing many of the Special Operations functions maintain an on-call status, responding to critical incidents as a collateral duty to their primary assignments.
+Those who are a member of a specialized team or unit within Special Operations Section maintain an on-call status, responding to critical incidents as a collateral duty to their primary assignments.